Blue Knights® Australia

 including the annual Toy Run in various cities in December each year.

-Further information on Blue Knights® specific events can be found on Chapter websites and Facebook Private Groups.
+Further information on Blue Knights® specific events can be found on Chapter pages and websites and Facebook private member groups.

 Scroll down this page for some important information on group riding.